auth0/docs/articles/policies/load-testing.md

 A load testing approval will specify pre-arranged dates/times in which load testing can be performed.
 All load testing must be limited to those pre-arranged dates/times.
 Load testing windows will be a maximum of 2 hours in duration.
 Failure to abide by this policy may result in temporary blocking of access to an tenant until the issue is remediated.

 ## Effectivity
 This policy is effective April 4, 2016.
-It has been updated on July 27th, 2018.
+It has been updated on September 17th, 2018.